Credential Stuffing

 Block the source IP address or range at the network level.
 While sophisticated attackers rotate IPs, many credential stuffing operations use a limited pool.
 Quickly blocking the bad IPs reduces the volume of attempts and forces the attacker to burn through their proxy infrastructure faster.

 Dregs can notify your team with escalations and webhooks, depending on your preferred notification channels.
-This gives you a chance to react quickly to credential stuffing attacks and other unusual behavior.
+This gives you a chance to react quickly to credential stuffing attacks and other suspicious activity, with less manual review: the badge and escalation arrive with the evidence already assembled.
 Get notified quickly, whether the attack happens at 2 AM on a Tuesday or noon on a holiday.

 Credential stuffing is one specific form of bot attack.
 Dregs detects the underlying automation regardless of the objective, so the same integration that stops credential stuffing also catches unwanted scrapers, spam bots, and fake account bots.